ManuelSR26/manuelsr26.github.io/cv.md

 **AT&T** | **Tustin, California, USA** | **March 2018 – Present**

-**SENIOR RF ENGINEER, Contractor on behalf of Ericsson by Brook Consultants Inc.**
+**Senior RF Engineer, Contractor on behalf of Ericsson by Brook Consultants Inc.**
 - Technical Ericsson RAN Leader in the AT&T LA Market for the LTE and 5G C-RAN Project.
 Leading a team of 7 Engineers.
 - Key member of the AT&T LA C-RAN Program; contributing to achieve +100% of monthly and yearly goals since 2018.
 - Support the AT&T Construction and Engineering teams in achieving the targets of C-RAN Small Cells commerciallylaunched.